Yusuf Olaolu Ali

+Early life and education

+Yusuf Ali was born to Alhaji Bisiriyu Olayiwola Ali, of Ilare quarters Ifetedo, in Ife South Local Council of Osun state.

+Career

-He has served as the chairman and Editor-in-Chief of Nigerian Bar Journal.
-He has authored many books including "Anatomy of Corruption In Nigeria: Issues, Challenges And Solutions" and "Two Decades Of Forensic Advocacy At The Inner Bar in print".
+He has served as the chairman and Editor-in-Chief of the Nigerian Bar Journal.
+He has authored many books including "Anatomy of Corruption In Nigeria: Issues, Challenges, And Solutions" and "Two Decades Of Forensic Advocacy At The Inner Bar in Printprint".

-He is not not only a Legal icon but also a philanthropist, making contributions to humanity through the vehicle of the Yusuf Ali Foundation.
+He is not only a legal icon but also a philanthropist, making contributions to humanity through the vehicle of the Yusuf Ali Foundation.

 Achievements

 Mallam Yusuf Olaolu Ali, is one of the most decorated Nigerian lawyers in history.
 A few of the awards conferred on him are: